Vladimir Demikhov: Scientific contribution

 All of the surgical procedures listed above were carried out on warm-blooded animals (non-human).
 Between 1963 and 1965, he also assembled the world's first collection of living human organs for surgical use.

 Death

 Demikhov died at the age of 82 on November 22, 1998, as the result of an aneurysm, in his small apartment on the outskirts of Moscow.
 Although he had received various honors later in life, including a USSR State Prize, the true value of Demikhov's experiments was not acknowledged by Russia until the year of his death, when he was awarded the Order of Merit for the Fatherland, 3rd class, shortly before he died.

-Trivia

-According to a study conducted in 2015, Demikhov was included in "Russia team on medicine".
-This list includes fifty-three famous Russian medical scientists from the Russian Federation, the Soviet Union, and the Russian Empire who were born in 1757—1950.
-Physicians of all specialities listed here.
-Among them Vladimir Bekhterev, Sergei Korsakoff, Ivan Pavlov, Nikolay Pirogov, Victor Skumin.